aegongora/Designing-Lattices-for-Impact-Protection/README.md

 In the load pickle files, column header "WADL ID Number" corresponds to "WADL Test Number" in the shared dataset available at: https://www.kablab.org/lattice-impact.

 Additionally, the column header "Impact Testing Number" corresponds to the "Impact Test Number" in the shared dataset available at: https://www.kablab.org/lattice-impact.

+The mean performance of the quality control sample is used in the dataset loaded from the pickle file.
+For more information, please see the manuscript and supplemental information (Figure S7).